huchi57/LightFlicker/README.md

 # Unity Light Flicker
 A component to make Unity's Light component flicker by a sequence of alphabets.
-This way of implementing flickering lights is inspired by Valve, which is used in games like Quake and Half-Life.
+This way of implementing flickering lights is inspired by Valve, which is used in their games like Quake and Half-Life series.

 <table>
   <tr>